Mr-Anyone/vcc-compiler-collection/README.md

 ## Binary comparison

 1. Implicit conversion always happen for type that has less bits.
 For example, when adding `i16` with `i32`, `i16` will be sign extended to `i32` to perform the addition.
+Note boolean are exempted from this.
+2. Inside a if statement, the condition is false if and only if the value is 0.
+In other words, it is true if and only if the value is non zero.

 ## General Rules